Mike11199/applyYourSelf---Job-Tracker/README.md

 -Created a user model to with Mongoose schema for use with MongoDB.
 Used a validator package from npm to validate the email.
+Ensured the email is unique with the "unique: true" property in the userSchema, and used the error handler to display a message if the email field is not unique (already in the MongoDB database).

 <img src="https://user-images.githubusercontent.com/91037796/178848537-40aae12d-bdfa-48e5-9989-2e555298968b.png" width=50% height=50%>